 Access, technology and transparency are three other major reasons that investment crowdfunding is developing into a significant source of capital in the real estate industry:

-- Access: Prior to 2012’s JOBS Act, individuals or companies looking to raise money for real estate deals could not market publically.
+- Access: Prior to 2012’s JOBS Act, individuals or companies looking to raise money for real estate deals could not market publicly.
 Finding opportunities to invest was done on a “who you know” basis — and even if you knew a firm with an active offering, minimum investment amounts could easily approach the price of an attractive three-bedroom home in much of America.
 Minimum investment amounts have declined now that real estate companies can reach a greater portion of the population.

 - Technology: Technology now provides for a streamlined investment process that can be completed entirely online.
 This means that several hundred investors can participate in a single deal without overburdening the company raising funds.
 Online crowdfunding portals are also extremely easy for investors to use, guiding them through a step-by-step process that can often take users from registration to wiring funds in less than 24 hours.